-All MPs get certain expenses to cover the cost of doing the job.
-That’s because we’re expected to be in London every week and because we need an office and some staff to help us get through all the work.
-And we need to buy some paper for the printer!
+All MPs get the same standard expenses to cover the cost of doing the job.
+That’s because we’re expected to be in London Monday to Thursday every week and because we need an office, equipment and a small team of staff to help us with all the work.

 The Independent Parliamentary Standards Authority, or IPSA, deals with this as an independent body separate from Parliament.

 The staffing budget is largely made up of payroll costs, which are paid directly to the staff I employ to assist me in carrying out my duties in Westminster and in Bristol North West.
 The budget covers all payroll costs (salaries, employers’ national insurance contributions and pension contributions).
-It also covers pooled staffing services and expenses for volunteers.
+It also covers pooled staffing services, services commissioned from external organisations, staff training and expenses for volunteers.
 Staffing costs account for approximately three quarters of the total spend by an MP on average.

-The office costs budget allows me to buy everything I need to run my office and constituency surgeries – this includes costs such as rent, business rates, equipment and stationery.
+The office costs budget allows me to buy everything I need to run my office and constituency surgeries – this includes costs such as rent, business rates, telephone bills, equipment, contents insurance, my website and stationery.

-I rent a serviced office for my staff in Westbury-on-Trym, which costs around £17,000 per year.
-The additional budget is used to pay for the use of community buildings for surgeries, and for things like the telephone bill and stationary for the office.
+I rent a serviced office for my staff in Bristol North West, which costs around £17,000 per year.
+Additional budget is also used to pay for the use of community buildings for surgeries and events.

 Bristol Budget – £0

-I use my salary as an MP to pay for my living costs at home in Bristol.
+I use my salary as an MP to pay for all of my living costs at my home in Bristol.

 In addition to the above budgets, my travel costs are covered for: (i) travel to and from Westminster; (ii) within Bristol North West whilst doing my job as an MP; and (iii) to other locations around the UK and/or Europe where visits are part of prior approved Parliamentary business.